The Nystr\"om method for convex loss functions: Experiments

-{\bf Nystr\"om-Pegasos.} Classic SVM implementations with hinge loss are based on considering a dual formulation and a quadratic programming problem [\cite{joachims1998making}].
-This is the case for example, for the LibSVM library [\cite{chang2011libsvm}] available on Scikit-learn [\cite{pedregosa2011scikit}].
-We use this implementation for comparison, but find it convenient to combine the Nystr\"om method to a primal solver akin to~\eqref{subgsvm} (see \cite{li2016fast,hsieh2014fast} for the dual formulation).
-More precisely, we use Pegasos [\cite{shalev2011pegasos}] which is based on a simple and easy to use stochastic subgradient iteration\footnote{Python implementation from \url{https://github.com/ejlb/pegasos}}.
+\paragraph{Nystr\"om-Pegasos.} Classic SVM implementations with hinge loss are based on considering a dual formulation and a quadratic programming problem \citep{joachims1998making}.
+This is the case for example, for the LibSVM library \citep{chang2011libsvm} available on Scikit-learn \citep{pedregosa2011scikit}.
+We use this implementation for comparison, but find it convenient to combine the Nystr\"om method to a primal solver akin to~\eqref{subgsvm} (see \citep{li2016fast,hsieh2014fast} for the dual formulation).
+More precisely, we use Pegasos \citep{shalev2011pegasos} which is based on a simple and easy to use stochastic subgradient iteration\footnote{Python implementation from \url{https://github.com/ejlb/pegasos}}.
 We consider a procedure in two steps.
 First, we compute the embedding discussed in Section~\ref{sec: ERM on random subspace}.
 With kernels it takes the form $ \xx_i=(K_m^{\dagger})^{1/2} (K(x_i,\tilde{x}_1),\dots,K(x_i,\tilde{x}_m))^T, $ where $K_m\in \R^{m\times m}$ with $(K_m)_{ij}=K(\tilde{x}_i,\tilde{x}_j)$.
 Second, we use Pegasos on the embedded data.
-As discussed in Section~\ref{sec: ERM on random subspace}, the total cost is $O(nm^2C_K+nm\cdot \#iter)$ in time (here $\text{iter}=\text{epoch}$, i.e. one epoch equals $n$ steps of stochastic subgradient) and $O(m^2)$ in memory (needed to compute the pseudo-inverse and embedding the data in batches of size $m$). \\ {\bf Datasets \& set up (see Appendix~\ref{appexp}).} We consider five datasets\footnote{Datasets available from LIBSVM website \url{http://www.csie.ntu.edu.tw/\textasciitilde cjlin/libsvmtools/datasets/} and from \cite{jose2013local} \url{http://manikvarma.org/code/LDKL/download.html\#Jose13}} of size $10^4-10^6$, challenging for standard SVMs. {We use a Gaussian kernel, tuning width and regularization parameter as explained in appendix.
-We report classification error and for data sets with no fixed test set, we set apart $20\%$ of the data.}\\ {\bf Procedure} Given the accuracy achieved by K-SVM algorithm, we increase the number of sampled Nystr\"om points $m<n$ as long as also Nystr\"om-Pegasos matches that result.\\ {\bf Results} We compare with linear (used only as baseline) and K-SVM see Table~\ref{tab:results}.
-For all the datasets, the Nystr\"om-Pegasos approach achieves comparable performances of K-SVM with much better time requirements (except for the small-size Usps).
-Moreover, note that K-SVM cannot be run on millions of points (SUSY), whereas Nystr\"om-Pegasos is still fast and provides much better results than linear SVM.
-Further comparisons with state-of-art algorithms for SVM are left for a future work.
-Finally, in Figure~\ref{fig} we illustrate the interplay between $\la$ and $m$ for the Nystr\"om-Pegasos considering SUSY data set.
+As discussed in Section~\ref{sec: ERM on random subspace}, the total cost is $O(nm^2C_K+nm\cdot \#iter)$ in time (here $\text{iter}=\text{epoch}$, i.e. one epoch equals $n$ steps of stochastic subgradient) and $O(m^2)$ in memory (needed to compute the pseudo-inverse and embedding the data in batches of size $m$).